VicentePerezSoloviev/EDAspy/README.md

 print(history)
 ```

-The example is an implementation for feature selection (FS) for a prediction model (prediction_model).
-Being prediction_model a model which predicts depending on some variables.
-The prediction model, receives a dictionary with keys 'param_N' (N from 1 to number of parameters) and values 1 or 0 depending if variables should be included or not.
+The example is an implementation for feature selection (FS) for a prediction model (prediction_model). prediction_model depends on some variables.
+The prediction model, receives a dictionary with keys 'param_N' (N from 1 to number of parameters) and values 1 or 0 depending if that variables should be included or not.
 The model returns a MAE which we intend to minimize.

-The EDA receives as input the maximum number of iterations, the number of iterations with no best global cost improvement, the generations size, the percentage of generations to select as best individuals, the initial vector of probabilities for each variables to being chosen, the cost functions to optimize, and the aim ('minimize' or 'maximize') of the optimizer.
+The EDA receives as input the maximum number of iterations, the number of iterations with no best global cost improvement, the generations size, the percentage of generations to select as best individuals, the initial vector of probabilities for each variable to be used, the cost functions to optimize, and the aim ('minimize' or 'maximize') of the optimizer.

-Vector probabilities is usually initialized to 0.5 to start from an equilibrium situation.
-EDA returns the best cost found, the best combination of variables, and the history os costs found, if wanted to be plotted.
+Vector probabilities are usually initialized to 0.5 to start from an equilibrium situation.
+EDA returns the best cost found, the best combination of variables, and the history os costs found to be plotted.

 #### Continuous univariate EDA